smartupio/localstack-spring-boot/README.md

-# Smartup LocalStack Spring Boot Autoconfiguration
+# Smartup LocalStack Spring Boot AutoConfiguration

 ## Introduction

-The scope of this autoconfiguration library is to provide a simple way for mocking AWS services on a local machine.
+The scope of this AutoConfiguration library is to provide a simple way for configuring AWS clients with localstack.

-This could be beneficial for dev and test purposes.

 ## Requirements

-To use this autoconfiguration you need **Docker 1.6+** and **JDK8**.
+To use this AutoConfiguration you need **JDK8**.

 ## Usage